CarDD: A New Dataset for Vision-based Car Damage Detection: Binary Classification Experiment

 \subsection{Results Analysis}

-We use metrics of accuracy, precision, and recall to evaluate the performance of the binary classifier as defined below.

-where TP, TN, FP, and FN denote the number of true positives, true negatives, false positives, and false negatives, respectively.
-In this section, the false positive (FP) refers to that the classifier incorrectly determines there are car damages in an image when the image does not contains any car damages.
-And the false negative (FN) is the opposite where the classifier misses the car damages in an image.

-The binary classification accuracy on the test set achieves $94.3\%$, and the precision and recall are $91.6\%$ and $97.6\%$, respectively.

-The raw data contain a large proportion of irrelevant images, such as concept images of insurance, car repair, and road damage caused by car, as shown in Fig.X.
-The precision score over $90\%$ makes sure that the classifier can filter most of these negatives to save manpower.
-But still, there are false positives which are similar to car damages.
-Examples are shown in Fig.X.
-Besides, we note that the missing car damages (false negatives) are damages with inconspicuous features, as shown in Fig.X.
+We use metrics of accuracy, precision, and recall to evaluate the performance of the binary classifier on the testing set.
+The testing accuracy achieves $94.3\%$, and the precision and recall are $91.6\%$ and $97.6\%$, respectively.
+And the false positive and false negative samples account for 4.5\% and 1.2\% of the whole testing set.
+This indicates that, by the classifier, we can filter out most negative samples with an acceptable false negative rate, significantly improving the annotation efficiency.
+But still, there are false positives that have similar appearances to car damages.
+Fortunately, our annotators can further check the selected positive samples (about 10\% of the raw data), resulting in a high-quality car damage dataset.

-In summary, the binary classifier facilitates the work of initial data cleaning process because the high recall score ensures that most of the images containing cars are recalled, and we only have to pick out the damaged cars from the relatively small predicted positive set.
+In summary, the binary classifier can largely facilitate the initial data-cleaning process since we only have to manually pick out the damaged cars from the relatively small-scale predicted positive set instead of the large-scale raw data set.